GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 ]
 ```

-In practice, summary reports are encoded in a way that will make buckets and values look different than stated above (that is, a bucket may look like `\u0000\u0000\x80\u0000`). <em>Bucket</em> and <em>value</em> are both bytestrings.
+In practice, summary reports are encoded in a way that will make buckets and values look different than stated in the example (that is, a bucket may look like `\u0000\u0000\x80\u0000`). <em>Bucket</em> and <em>value</em> are both bytestrings.

 ## Aggregation keys in practice

-Aggregation keys are defined by an adtech company, typically in two steps: when an ad is clicked or viewed, and when a user converts.
+Aggregation keys are defined by an ad tech company, typically in two steps: when an ad is clicked or viewed, and when a user converts.

 {% Aside %}
 Bucket and aggregation key refer to the same thing.